Tips For Cleaning Earbuds

 • Wipe down any cables, remotes, or the rubber grip near the jack with a clean cloth dampened with the cleaning spray.
 Allow the alcohol solution to evaporate before you store or wear your earbuds.
 Alcohol dries quickly, so you shouldn't have to wait long - about 60 seconds.

-Cleaning earbuds and headphones aren't that difficult, after all!
+With these tips for cleaning earbuds and headphones, keeping your electronics sanitary isn't that difficult, after all!
 It just requires knowing the safest sanitizing solution for each type.

-By regularly sanitizing your tech toys, you're not only helping to keep yourself healthy, but you're also helping protect the health of those you encounter daily.
+By regularly sanitizing your tech toys, you're helping to keep yourself healthy and protect the health of those you encounter daily.

 You Might Like These: